Supporting Students through School Transitions

 Early childhood and Foundation teachers, have you discovered Little J and Big Cuz?
 This unique animated series was created by the Australian Council for Educational Research (ACER) to support the transition to school for Indigenous children and their families.
 However the series is relevant to all kindergarten / pre-primary students, helping them to learn about the routines and expectations at primary school.

 The series is told primarily from the perspective of five-year old Little J, who has just started his first year of school.
 In each episode, Little J and his cousin find out more about their world and themselves – in the backyard, the classroom, or on Country.
-The 13 x 12-minute series can be streamed online, and K-2 teaching resources are also freely available.
+Stream Series 1 on the Little J and Big Cuz website and SBS On Demand.
+Series 2 is available to stream in English on ABC iview, and in Indigenous languages on SBS On Demand.
+K-2 teaching resources are also freely available online.

 Year 6 to Year 7